-Ex Machina’s production was split among four locations.
-The android, Ava, was constructed by Double Negative.
-Ava’s brain and “Ava vision” were developed by Milk VFX, along with a variety of monitor inserts and clean-up effects.
-CG structures were added to the Norwegian location plates.
-Numerous clean-up and monitor composites were offered by Web FX.
+Ex Machina’s production split among four locations.
+The android, Ava, constructed by Double Negative.
+Ava’s brain and “Ava vision” developed by Milk VFX, along with a variety of monitor inserts and clean-up effects.
+CG structures added to the Norwegian location plates.
+Numerous clean-up and monitor composites offered by Web FX.

 Double Negative provided approximately 300 robot shots, and Milk VFX, Utopia, and Web FX contributed an additional 250 visual effects shots.